Ro57/TS1/lnrpc/README.md

   not dirty.
 This can be used to check that the `.proto` files are formatted and compiled properly.

-## Start replication service
+## Start pld node

-For starting full node with replication serivce we need run `./pld --replication-server-addr=":8081"` in `./bin` directiry.
+For starting full node with replication and issuance servers we need run `./pld --replication-server-addr=":8081" --issuence-server-addr=":5050"` in `./bin` directiry.
 If you don't have `./bin` directiry then run script `do` in root catalog repository